How much should you focus on your dog's breed?

 Fixating on breed can create unproductive preconceived notions

-Focusing too much on breed stereotypes may lead to preconceived notions... that might not apply to your specific dog.
-This can hinder your ability to accurately understand — and ultimately connect with! — your pup.
+Latching too much onto breed stereotypes may lead to preconceived notions... that might not apply to your specific dog.
+This can hinder your ability to accurately understand—and ultimately connect with!—your pup.

 It's important to be flexible in your training approaches

 Overemphasis on breed-specific training may limit your ability to adapt to your dog's unique personality and preferences.
 A more flexible approach allows for better communication.
-Learning theory is the same across all animals, after all.
-It's great to understand what tendencies might make certain training goals harder or easier for certain breeds — but it's not good to box yourself in based on an arbitrary standard.
+Learning theory is the same across all animals—it's great to understand what tendencies might make certain training goals harder or easier for certain breeds but not to box yourself in based on an arbitrary standard.

 So... how much does breed really matter?

-While a dog's breed can offer important insights — especially if you're looking for a new companion and want to increase your odds of some specific traits — try not to generalize too much.
-Individual variation plays a significant role.
-The same way it does in us humans, even if we come from the same background or share the same genetics!
+While a dog's breed can offer important insights—specially if you're looking for a new companion and want to increase your odds of some specific traits—try not to generalize too much.
+Individual variation plays a significant role the same way it does in us humans, even if we come from the same background or share some genetics!
 And factors such as socialization, training, and the surrounding environment can greatly influence your pup's behavior throughout your life together.

 Look to your dog's breed first for help understanding confusing behaviors.
-If they're telling you something different from the accepted "norm," though (like if your Golden Retriever is actually quite shy with new people, for example, or your herding dog would rather play tug than chase a herding ball around the yard), listen to what they're saying.
+If they're telling you something different from the accepted "norm," though (like if your Golden Retriever is actually quite shy with new people or your herding dog would rather play tug than chase a herding ball around the yard), listen to what they're saying.

 At its simplest: Take the breed-focused information that serves you.
 Leave the rest!